drewjcooper/EntityFramework.Docs/entity-framework/ef6/get-started/get-entity-framework.md

 The Entity Framework 6 Tools are included in current versions of Visual Studio.
 For some past versions of Visual Studio, tooling is [available on the Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=40762).

-If you perform a custom install of Visual Studio you will need to ensure that the Entity Framework 6 tools are selected.
+If you perform a custom install of Visual Studio you will need to ensure that the item "Entity Framework 6 Tools" is selected by either choosing a workload that includes it or by selecting it as an individual component.

 ## EF Runtime